Non-constructive algorithm existence proofs: Counting the algorithms

 Sometimes the number of potential algorithms for a given problem is finite.
 We can count the number of possible algorithms and prove that only a bounded number of them are "bad", so at least one algorithm must be "good".

 As an example, consider the following problem.

 I select a vector v composed of n elements which are integers between 0 and a certain constant d.

 You have to guess v by asking sum queries, which are queries of the form: "what is the sum of the elements with indices i and j?".
 A sum query can relate to any number of indices from 1 to n.

 How many queries do you need?
 Obviously, n queries are always sufficient, because you can use n queries asking for the "sum" of a single element.
 But when d is sufficiently small, it is possible to do better.
 The general idea is as follows.

 Every query can be represented as a 1-by-n vector whose elements are all in the set {0,1}.
 The response to the query is just the dot product of the query vector by v.
-Every set of k queries can be represented by an k-by-n matrix over {0,1}; the set of responses is the product of the matrix by v.
+Every set of k queries can be represented by a k-by-n matrix over {0,1}; the set of responses is the product of the matrix by v.

 A matrix M is "good" if it enables us to uniquely identify v.
 This means that, for every vector v, the product M v is unique.
 A matrix M is "bad" if there are two different vectors, v and u, such that M v = M u.

 Using some algebra, it is possible to bound the number of "bad" matrices.
 The bound is a function of d and k.
 Thus, for a sufficiently small d, there must be a "good" matrix with a small k, which corresponds to an efficient algorithm for solving the identification problem.

 This proof is non-constructive in two ways: it is not known how to find a good matrix; and even if a good matrix is supplied, it is not known how to efficiently re-construct the vector from the query replies.

 There are many more similar problems which can be proved to be solvable in a similar way.